-Female laborers working alongside male laborers without adequate supervision of work sites; without separate latrine and other sanitation facilities for males and females; and without specific mechanisms for females to share concerns about their working environments, including concerns about sexual harassment.
+- Female laborers working alongside male laborers without adequate supervision of work sites; without separate latrine and other sanitation facilities for males and females; and without specific mechanisms for females to share concerns about their working environments, including concerns about sexual harassment. - Interactions between project workers with community members, particularly women and girls who provide services such as food vending; or when [male] project workers are accommodated in residential facilities within the community as opposed to workers camps.
+In such cases, oversight on behaviors of project workers become difficult and may result in SH of these community members.